 The trip to Gettysburg during the week-long program is modeled after military-style “staff rides.”
 Useem explains,“Battlefield visits are used by the armed services to sharpen the strategic thinking of military officers in training as they witness how others exercised their strategic thinking during moments of great significance.
 Our group stands on the very same ground where Chamberlain led his bayonet charge.
 As we visualize the moment, we are reminded of just how important the clear expression of strategic intent can be for achieving a mission.
 Without his commander’s compelling communication of what must be done and without the freedom to decide how to do it, Chamberlain’s actions on that history-making hill might have taken a very different turn.

-“The Leadership Journey is intended to help people think about what makes a difference in a way they will never forget,” said Useem.
+“Becoming a Leader of Leaders: Pathways for Success is intended to help people think about what makes a difference in a way they will never forget,” said Useem.
 “We create powerful, indelible experiences that become triggers for future leadership moments.
 Our participants will hopefully remember, for example, that as with Chamberlain´s commander, leadership is not a solo sport, and it is important for leaders to provide opportunities for well-prepared subordinates to decide on the ‘how’ when they have been made very clear on the ‘what.’”

 Useem notes that it is becoming increasingly difficult for leaders to readily acquire many of these lessons in the normal workplace experience.
 “To learn, reflect, and strengthen your resolve to lead, you need to remove yourself from the unrelenting daily demands of work.
 We’ve seen in the past several years that organizations including companies, hospitals, and public agencies, are increasingly recognizing the value of learning experiences outside of the job itself for leadership development.”